greenelab/annorxiver_manuscript/content/reviewers_response.md

 > Seeing Figure 6D and 6E, I would enjoy the authors showing or discussing more explicitly, whether textual differences increase with the number of revisions (and/or if there were some more complex changes such as reversions to earlier versions).

+**We agree with the reviewer that this would be interesting to examine.
-**We performed a linear regression analysis to determine how preprint version counts are associated with textual changes using all preprint-published pairs within bioRxiv.
+We performed a linear regression analysis to examine relationships between preprint version counts and the amount of change using all preprint-published pairs within bioRxiv.
-We found a positive slope between version count and document distance, indicating preprints undergo small textual changes through every new version posted onto bioRxiv.
-However, this positive slope is not significant enough to include in our manuscript.**
+We found a small positive slope between version count and document distance (see below), but given the caveats involved with respect to small sample size at the extremes we elected not to include this analysis in the revised manuscript.

 ![Version Count vs Document distance Linear regression](https://raw.githubusercontent.com/danich1/annorxiver/bc7761c4db132f1287205680a1e2e5f220a85755/biorxiv/publication_delay_experiment/output/version_count_doc_distances.png)

 # Reviewer #3

 > This study asks an important question: (how) do preprints change between their initial release on a preprint server and their eventual publication in a peer-reviewed journal?
 While the analysis of the linguistic changes doesn't reveal anything particularly exciting (mostly typesetting and references to supplementary information included in response to reviewer requests), this is an incredibly useful result in demonstrating that preprints are typically of high quality, which has broad implications for how researchers and their work are assessed in career, funding, and publishing decisions.
 The authors have developed some very promising deliverables based on document embeddings that should be broadly applicable to readers, authors, journal editors, and other stakeholders navigating the complex landscape of preprinted and published literature.

->
+We appreciate the reviewer's positive comments on the value of our manuscript.
+We agree that the linguistic changes aren't particularly exciting and with the reviewer's sentiment that that finding, in itself, is exciting.

 > Major Comments:
 >
 > The method for discovering unannotated preprint-publication relationships is very neat, but I imagine it's rather unwieldy to match a novel publication against the full-text bioRxiv corpus in downstream applications (e.g., bioRxiv's automation)--could this be optimized by reducing the search space to preprints that share some or all of the same authors, within a reasonable date range, and/or only considering paper/preprint metadata (e.g., abstract, title, references)?
 Such an approach might also enable annotation of preprints that are eventually published as non-OA peer reviewed articles for which such metadata are available.

+**We investigated this based on the reviewer's question.
-**It is possible to identify preprint-published pairs using abstracts alone.
+Our results suggest that it is likely to be feasible to identify preprint-published pairs using abstracts alone.
 We generated document embeddings using solely abstracts and calculated distances between known preprint-published pairs and preprints with a randomly sampled article from the same journal.
-Looking at the precision of the top k predictions for both approaches, we found that abstracts performed slightly better than full text (figure produced below).
+We found that the ranking by abstract distances was slightly better than full text (figure below) for matching preprints with their published pair.
-This suggests that abstracts can be used to establish preprint and published links.**
+This indicates that abstracts can be used to establish preprint and published links, and while the evidence is relatively weak (as the difference between full text and abstract is small) it suggests that perhaps abstracts undergo less change than full text.**

 ![Abstracts vs Full Text](https://raw.githubusercontent.com/greenelab/annorxiver/ff456c5c5cb7cddd16400f6e5b74422e1b33d349/biorxiv/article_distances/output/figures/abstract_vs_full_text_top_k_precision.png)